Generalized Decidability via Brouwer Trees

 is increasing, and the summand ``${\!} + m$'' ensures that it is \emph{strictly} increasing.
 If we write $\lambda$ for the limit of this sequence, it is easy to observe that

 which proves the theorem. \end{proof}

 As an instance of this, we see that the existence of a counterexample for the twin prime conjecture is $(\omega^2 + \omega)$-decidable.
-Indeed, if we write $P(n,m)$ to mean that ${n \geq m}$ implies that not both the numbers $n$ and $n+2$ are prime, then a counterexample to the twin prime conjecture consists of a number $m$ such that $\forall n. \, P(n,m)$.
+Indeed, writing $P(n,m)$ to mean that ${n \geq m}$ implies that not both the numbers $n$ and $n+2$ are prime, a counterexample to the twin prime conjecture consists of a number $m$ such that $\forall n. \, P(n,m)$.
 Note that the proposition $P(n,m)$ is decidable and therefore semidecidable, and that it is easy to check that $P(n,m) \to P(n,m+1)$ holds.